TisoOfficiel/LFL-clone/README.md

-# lfl
+# LFL clone
-Project using Vuejs3 (Vuex,Vue Router).
-This project represent a clone of this web site :https://lollfl.com/
+<p>Project using Vuejs3.
+This project represent a clone of this web site :https://lollfl.com/.</p>
+<p>This is my first projet with VueJs it allowed me to concretely use Vuex, Vue Router</p>

 ## Project setup
 ```
 npm install